kimjoar/writings/understanding-backbone.md

 new view class in Backbone.
 Within `extend` we can specify instance methods such as `initialize`, which is the name of the constructor.

-Now that we have started the move over to Backbone views, let's go on and move both views fully over:
+Now that we have started the move over to Backbone.js views, let's go on and move both views fully over:

 ```diff